1961: “Hit the Road Jack” became Ray Charles’ second song to go to #1 in US. In the UK the single became his first top 10 hit, reaching #6.

 1967: The Yardbirds released their adaptation of Harry Nilsson’s “Ten Little Indians” as their second-to-last single.
 Studio musician John Paul Jones provided bass playing and the song’s orchestral arrangement.

 1969: Brother and sister duo the Carpenters released their debut album, Offering.
 The album produced one hit single, a cover of the Beatles’ “Ticket to Ride,” but was otherwise a commercial failure.
-After the group’s breakthrough, the album was reissued in November of 1970 with a different cover photo and titled Ticked to Ride.
+After the group’s breakthrough, the album was reissued in November 1970 with a different cover photo and was re-titled Ticked to Ride.

 1970: T. Rex, formerly Tyrannosaurus Rex, released “Ride a White Swan,” their first single credited under the band’s new, shorter name.
 It was a standalone single in the UK and appears on the US version of their self-titled debut album.